-The student makes a written request in advance to the Dean of Enrollment Management for a leave of absence with a valid reason on the designated Leave of Absence form.
+- The student makes a written request in advance to the Assistant Director for a leave of absence with a valid reason on the designated Leave of Absence form.
 Valid reasons may include: emergency health condition, family emergencies, death in the family, etc. and must include documentation.
-The Dean of Enrollment Management will review the request with the instructor and financial aid advisor before submitting to administration.
-The Executive Director or her designee makes the final decision as to the leave of absence request.

-- The leave of absence may not exceed 15 scheduled days except for mitigating circumstances (i.e., emergency health condition, family emergencies, or unforeseen circumstances that are welldocumented. - The leave of absence must be complete within the same school year.
+The Assistant Director will review the request with the faculty member and financial aid advisor before submitting to administration.
+The Executive Director or her designee makes the final decision as to the leave of absence request. - The leave of absence may not exceed 15 scheduled days except for mitigating circumstances (i.e., emergency health condition, family emergencies, or unforeseen circumstances that are welldocumented. - The leave of absence must be complete within the same school year.
 The leave may not begin in one school year and end in another school year.